-1 More detailed information can be found under section 5 on Deliverables.
+&lt;sup>1 More detailed information can be found under section 5 on Deliverables.

-$^{^{2}}$ As new countries transition to be member of the SC based on the criteria, the SC members will be updated.
+&lt;sup>2 After a jurisdiction transitions to a member of the SC, based on the criteria, the ICCR SC members will be updated.

-3 Brazil (ANVISA) transitioned to a member of the SC in 2014.
+&lt;sup>3 Brazil (Brazilian Health Regulatory Agency, ANVISA) transitioned to a member of the SC in 2014.